Converged Index™: The Secret Sauce Behind Rockset's Fast Queries

 There are no filters in this query; the optimizer will choose to use the column store.
 Because the column store keeps columns separate, this query only needs to scan values for column

-With converged indexing, it is especially satisfying to see delighted customers, who are not used to fast queries out of the box with zero configuration.
+It is especially satisfying to see delighted customers who are not used to fast queries out of the box get started with zero configuration.
 However, our work is not done.
 We continue to improve our indexing and query performance, and have some exciting ideas on using custom compression for both columnar store and search indexing.
-If you are curious about Rockset's performance on your workload, you can sign up for a free Rockset account here.
+If you are curious about Rockset's performance on your workload, you can sign up for a free Rockset account.
 We are also hiring.

 P.S.
-If you want to learn more about how we built converged indexing, check out our presentation from Strata San Francisco 2019:
+If you want to learn more about how we built a Converged Index, check out our presentation from Strata San Francisco 2019.